Infomaniak/desktop-kDrive/infomaniak-build-tools/macos/Readme.md

 ## Build

-In a terminal :
+Issue these commands a terminal:

 ```bash
 cd ~/Projects/desktop-kDrive
 ```
-For a simple unsigned build :
+For a simple unsigned build:

 ```bash
 infomaniak-build-tools/macos/build-drive.sh